8 Website Types: 8 Most Popular Website Types and Their Purposes

 7. Blog Websites

 A blog is a website that’s regularly updated, run by one person or a small group, and is normally written in a laid-back style.
-A blog may not necessarily be incorporated on its own but can work in conjunction with other website types such on this list.
+A blog may not necessarily be incorporated on its own but can work in conjunction with other website types such as this list.

 A blog allows webmasters/writers to categorize their articles, time them and share them on various other platforms such as social media, it good blog with strong content can help a business extend its brand reach and authority over a topic because pretty websites alone will not get you, clients.